-Through my internship last semester, me and Andreas Refsgaard created this fun project called Booksby.ai together.
-Our initial thoughts was to make a whole website, just filled with AI-generated items.
-Items that would confuse the hell out of the visitor because it would look real, but not.
+Through my internship last semester, me and Andreas Refsgaard created this fun project called Booksby.ai.
+Our initial thoughts was to make a website filled with AI-generated items to confuse the visitor and provoke status quo by showcasing the capabilities of state-of-the-art ML models.

-After some brainstorming and playing around with different models and datasets, we finally came up with the idea of an online bookshope, where ALL content would be generated by Artificial Intelligence.
+After some brainstorming and playing around with different models and datasets, we decided to make an online bookshop, where ALL content would be generated by AI.

-This means that both author names, book titles, descriptions of the books, reviews, reviewers, book covers and content would be made by AI.
+That is, author names, book titles, descriptions of the books, reviews, reviewers, book covers, the actual content and the prizes would be made by ML algorithms.

-We ended up having a lot of fun and learning quite a lot of the different artsy ML algorithms out there.
+We ended up having a lot of fun and learning quite a lot about the different state-of-the-art text and image ML modelsout there.

-Booksby.ai ended up becoming an online bookstore which sells science fiction novels.
-From the description on the website:
+Booksby.ai became an online bookstore which sells science fiction novels.
+As described on the website:

 Through training, the artificial intelligence has been exposed to a large number of science fiction books and has learned to generate new ones that mimic the language, style and visual appearance of the books it has read.

 None of the stories, titles, descriptions, book covers or reviews related to any of the books on Booksby.ai has been written or designed by humans.